Prizrak31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 14 Owner and group is a script that changes the owner and group owner of all files and directory Task 15 Symbolic link is a script that changes the ownerand the group owner of asymbolic file "_hello" Task 16 If only is a script that changes the owner of a file if and only if it is owned by a specified user
+Task 14 Owner and group is a script that changes the owner and group owner of all files and directory Task 15 Symbolic link is a script that changes the ownerand the group owner of asymbolic file "_hello" Task 16 If only is a script that changes the owner of a file if and only if it is owned by a specified user Task 17 Star wars is a script that play star wars episode iv in terminal